Applies to: Onsite and Online Events

 A WD is used when a competitor can no longer continue.
-This will notate them as WD on the leaderboard and remove them out of contention to being ranked.
+This will notate them as WD on the leaderboard and push them to the bottom of the leaderboard and out of contention to being ranked.

-A DNF is used if a competitor does not finish a workout.
+A DNF is used if a competitor does not finish a workout, for example not meeting minimum work requirement.
 This will notate them as DNF and give them a score of 0.
 They remain in contention to be ranked but this will drastically hurt their overall score.
 Please note this is completely different than a competitor being time capped.

 A CAP is used when a competitor does not finish within the set time limit.
 This will notate them as CAP on the leaderboard and rank them below anyone that finishes the workout, and rank them amongst anyone else that were time capped based on their completed reps.
 This option is only available for timed workouts and must be turned on in the workout editor.